Loans

 Suppose you want to refinance your auto loan but are hesitant about switching lenders.
 In that case, you may wonder, “How many times can you refinance a car?”
 There is no exact number, as borrowers can technically refinance multiple times.

-Any borrower that is unsatisfied with their current loan terms can refinance.
+Any borrower who is unsatisfied with their current loan terms can refinance.
 However, you must meet the qualification requirements with a lender to do so.
 But if your car is valuable with sufficient equity, and you have access to a reliable source of income, you could be eligible for a refinance loan.
 However, remember that applying for multiple loans can negatively affect your credit score.
-If you switch lenders numerous times, you could see a significant decrease in your credit rating.
+If you switch lenders numerous times, you could see a significant credit score decrease.

 In addition, remember that extending the repayment length of a loan by refinancing could cost you more.
 Although you may receive lower monthly payments due to a repayment extension, you will ultimately pay more interest fees.
 Consider whether the long-term cost of a loan refinance is worth it.
 In certain instances, borrowers may be better off sticking with their current loan agreement.